Privacy Rights Clearinghouse

 You have the right to know who has inquired about your credit file or has requested your report over the last six months.
 Reports you receive must also include the identity of all such inquiries.
 Inquiries related to pre-approved offers, as well as your own inquiries, are not available to credit grantors.
 However, they are included in credit reports that you order for yourself.

-For a guide to understanding how to read your credit report, see "The Ultimate Credit Report Cheat Sheet" .
+For a guide to reading and understanding your credit report, see "The Ultimate Credit Report Cheat Sheet" .

 Can a credit reporting agency deny my application for credit?